s4r4v4n04/writeup-saravan/bandit.md

 password:EN632PlfYiZbn3PhVK3XOGSlNInNE00t<br>

 # Level 9 -> 10
-the aim of this level is to find the password which is in  data.txt ls<br>
+the aim of this level is to find the password which is in  data.txt<br>
+ls<br>
 cat data.txt | grep "="<br>
 strings data.txt<br>